 Certification for grant writers is voluntary but can demonstrate professionalism and competence to potential employers.
 Professional organizations for grant writers that offer certification include the American Grant Writers' Association (AGWA) and the Grant Professionals Association (GPA).
 Professional certification is granted by these organizations for passing an exam and, in the case of the GPA, meeting certain prerequisites for education, experience, community involvement and professional development.

 Nonprofit grant writers need skills to meet tight deadlines, and they have to be able to do extensive research.
 They also need to have excellent grammar skills, and the ability to familiarize themselves with an organization's goals and needs.
-Demand for all writers and authors, including grant writers, is low as job opportunities are predicted to increase by only 2% through the year 2024.
+Demand for all writers and authors, including grant writers, is low as job opportunities are predicted to increase by 0% through the year 2028.